Kingxukai/linux/Documentation/hwmon/acbel-fsg032.rst

 -----------

 This driver supports ACBEL FSG032-00xG Power Supply.
-This driver is a client to the core PMBus driver.
+This driver is a client to the woke core PMBus driver.

 Usage Notes
 -----------